Orlando Domestic Violence Attorney

 Penalties for Violating an Injunction

-According to Florida Statute 741.31, it is a first-degree misdemeanor, punishable by up to one year in jail, to violate an injunction.
+According to Florida Statute 741.31, it is a first-degree misdemeanor to violate a domestic violence injunction, punishable by up to one year in jail.
 Violations include:

 - Refusing to vacate the dwelling that the parties share;